nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_lists_for_message_structure.md.md

 |Uncategorised data | 826501000000100| Miscellaneous record |

 ## Warning codes

+Warning codes are used to manage negation where resources are present in a system to be returned by a query but are not included in the returned data for a specific reason.

+Warning codes will be returned in the list when any item that would have been included in that list as a response to the query is not present due to one of the defined reasons.
+In the case where an item may have been present in more than one list, e.g. medications and medications related to problems, the warning code will be present in both lists.
+Any warning codes returned will be contained in the extension List.extension[warningCode].

 The following table provides details of the warning codes that are to be used in the warningCode extension in GP Connect.
 More guidance for each code follows in the subsequent sections.